 The submission of AT LEAST one Sample Sheet is MANDATORY to allow the validation of the proposal by the main proposer

-The main proposer can modify his/her proposal BEFORE the validation of the proposal (next step).
+The proposal can be modified by the main proposer ONLY BEFORE the validation of the proposal by the main proposer (next step).
 Once validated by the main proposer the proposal is automatically given a final number and it is not anymore possible to modify it.

 VALIDATE the PROPOSAL and ASSIGN A FINAL NUMBER